stujo/javascript-adventure/README.md

 + Use a ``for`` loop which checks the ``length`` of the array

 ##Playtime
++ How could you use a while loop instead?
 + Find out about JavaScript's Array ``forEach`` and try to use it